rafaabaron/rf_receiver/README.md

 # rf_receiver
-RF receiver noise analysis for MRI machines
+RF receiver noise analysis

-Matlab scripts for analysing the RF receiver SNR
+Matlab scripts for analysing the RF receiver SNR, from sensor, to ADC

 Save all the scripts (.m files) in the same folder Change the Matlab path to the folder that you saved the files